ramiloif/worker-versioning/README.md

 $ npm run unversioned-worker
 ```

-grate we have worker up and running lets order a pizza
+Great we have a worker up and running let's order a pizza

 ```
 $ npm run unversioned-worker
 ```

-Thats it now we have the first worker up and running lets order a pizza.
+That's it now we have the first worker up and running let's order a pizza.

 ```
 $ npm run pizzaClient